upmaru/memovee-tama/tmdb-movie-browsing/querying.md

     ```

 ## User query requires text based vector search OR doesn't match any of the above examples.
 This is a 'catch all' strategy

+**IMPORTANT: Use text-based search for circumstantial/contextual queries**
+- Queries describing situations, circumstances, or emotional contexts should always use text-based search first
+- Examples: "What are some good movies for dealing with child's emotions?", "Movies to help with grief", "Films about overcoming challenges"
+- The text search will better match the descriptive/emotional context, then use query-and-sort to refine by specific elements

 - **User Query:** "Can you find me movies based on a true story."
 OR "I want movies that inspire me."
-OR "Find me movies that are biopics" OR "Can you show me movies that take place in someone's mind?".
+OR "Find me movies that are biopics" OR "Can you show me movies that take place in someone's mind?"
+OR "What are some good movies for dealing with child's emotions?".
   - Step 1: Use the `search-index_text-based-vector-search` to do a text based vector search for movies that closest match the user's query.
     ```json
     {